huangc11/Springboard/proj_04_bank_system/Readme.md

 -  __db_host ='localhost'
 -  __db_port = '3306'

 2) (Optional) You can  test database connection using pytest(If you have pytest module installed).
-Navigate to the script root folder, launch Windows 10 Dos prompt and run the following command: pytest  test_database.py -v
+Navigate to the root folder, launch Windows 10 Dos prompt and run the following command: pytest  test_database.py -v

 #### Step 5: Run python script